 When you identify some of your niche hashtags, you should make an effort to communicate to some of the top creators in this space.
 More than wanting to introduce yourself to their built audience, you should also want to build a community at the creator level.

 Building my community within Instagram’s Latina personal finance education niche has been crucial to my brand establishment.
-Not only do they serve as a sounding board, but we have also been able to collaborate on so many great events, such as our free Side Hustle summit in early spring of 2020.
+Not only do they serve as a sounding board, but we have also been able to collaborate on so many great events.